-In the context of offense (when we are the offended party), it can be difficult to be objective about whether an apology is good or bad, healthy or unhealthy, genuine or obligatory.
+In the context of offense (when we are the offended party), it can be difficult to be objective about whether a good apology or a bad one, healthy or unhealthy, genuine or obligatory.
 Motives are subjective and rarely all good or all bad.

 7 Marks of a Good Apology